chef-boneyard/chef-web-docs-2016/step_knife/step_knife_site_cookbook_list.rst

 ..
 This is an included how-to.

-To view a list of cookbooks at |url opscode_cookbooks| server, enter:
+To view a list of cookbooks at |url opscode_community_cookbooks| server, enter:

 .. code-block:: bash